CobbyElsonfx/Business-Landing-Page/README.md

 ### <ins>Special thanks to Mr. Oliver Mensah</ins>
 #### This project was inspired by  traversymedia and Js mastery.
 ##### I created this project mainly to showcase my understanding of tailwindcss.
-This project is a replica of a landing page i found on frontendmentor.com
+This project is a replica of a landing page I found on frontendmentor.com
 # INTEGRATED CONTENT
 ### tailwindcss
 ### html